-"Thanksgiving dinner and turkeys are a big thing in the South," explains Debbie Maize with Here's Life Inner City, the urban ministry of Campus Crusade for Christ.
+"Thanksgiving dinner and turkeys are a big thing in the South," explains Debbie Maize with Here's Life Inner City, the urban ministry of Cru.
 "They're very important."

 Norma decided to wait.
 She remembers, "I got down on my knees before I got into bed and prayed."

 A few days went by.
 On Sunday, she went to church.

 Norma's niece spotted her there and told her about some "Boxes of Love" that contained a turkey, the makings for a Thanksgiving dinner to feed six, as well as Christian literature.
 She told Norma they were being handed out by Greenhouse Ministries, a local church.

 "I know it was of God," says Norma, "because in my prayer I asked God to help me."